canarybit/cc-docs/docs/index.md

 [Confidential Cloud](http://confidentialcloud.io) is CanaryBit's PaaS solution for **Businesses** and **Public Authorities**, willing to collaborate by sharing and processing their **sensitive** digital assets: data or algorithms.

-Run workloads on various [infrastructure setups](infrastructure.md) supporting [Confidential Computing](https://www.canarybit.eu/what-is-confidential-computing-and-why-should-i-care/), and get an **auditable certificate** of the encrypted, execution environment.
+Run your workloads on secure [infrastructure setups](infrastructure.md) thanks to [Confidential Computing](https://www.canarybit.eu/what-is-confidential-computing-and-why-should-i-care/) and other Privacy Enhancing Technologies (PETs), and get an **auditable report** of the encrypted, execution environment.

 ![Confidential Cloud Solution](./img/canarybit-confidential-cloud-solution-docs.jpg){: style="width:80%; display: block; margin: 0 auto;"}